 4pm until late – St Christophe Harbour

-Next head to South Friars Bay.
-Check out beachside bars for lunch and a cocktail before taking some time to relax on the loungers or the soft sand.
+Then head over to South Friars Bay – check out beachside bars for lunch and a cocktail before taking some time to relax on the loungers or the soft sand.

 If you’re still not ready to sit still then there are a lot of watersports on offer.
 Jet ski excursions round the bars are good for thrill seekers, and if you want a good laugh then try out the inflatable sofa-like items that you can sit on with friends before being pulled across the water at high speeds.